Magdyz/exhibition-curator/README.md

 ## Overview

-The Virtual Exhibition Project is a web application that enables users to search, filter, and curate artworks from multiple museum APIs.
+The (Your Exhibition) Virtual Exhibition Project is a web application that enables users to search, filter, and curate artworks from multiple museum APIs.
 Users can create personalized exhibitions with a responsive, mobile-friendly interface.

 ### Features
 **Search**: Fetch artworks from Harvard Art Museums and Rijksmuseum APIs